TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Debug.rst

 f:debug
 =======

-This view helper allows you to output the value of a variable or a set of variables (e.g. array) to the screen.
+This ViewHelper allows you to output the value of a variable or a set of variables (e.g. array) to the screen.
 This can be helpful when debugging, to make sure that the value of the variable is as you would expect it to be.
 Individual nested array or object attributes can be individually expanded.